 David R. Hamill

-Dave's practice focuses on advising clients on cross border trade regulatory requirements, including import and customs compliance, duty preference programs, such as the North American Free Trade Agreement, NAFTA, and economics sanctions and export controls.
+Dave's practice focuses on advising clients on international trade regulatory, including import and customs compliance, duty preference programs, in particular the United States Mexico Canada Free Trade Agreement or USMCA.
+In addition, Dave provides legal and strategic advice regarding the implications of US economics sanctions and export controls.

 Dave’s portfolio also includes assisting companies with customs audits (known as focused assessments) and importer self-assessments.
 He has developed tailored customs risk management strategies, import compliance procedures, and special duty and free trade qualification programs for clients.